 Most social change in human history operates behind the backs of people as the cumulative effect the unintended consequences of human action.
 To be able to have a "strategy" for social change, in contrast, it must be possible to produce desirable social transformation through deliberate, intentional action.
 There are undoubtedly desirable goals of social transformation for which no strategy is possible, either because the goal itself is not viable - it just wouldn't work - or because there is no way to get there.
 It therefore may simply be impossible to have a coherent strategy for the emancipatory transformation of something as complex as a social system.
+It is one thing to envision improvements in particular institutional settings, and quite another to want to refashion the foundations of a social order.
+It may simply be impossible to have a coherent strategy for the emancipatory transformation of something as complex as capitalism as a socioeconomic system.
 This is what Frederick Hayek claimed in his strident attack on socialism, The Fatal Conceit.
-Intellectuals, he argued, believed in the fantasy that they could imagine an alternative to the existing social system and bring it about through deliberate political action.
-This was a fantasy because, Hayek argued, the negative unintended consequences of such massive social engineering inevitably would overwhelm the intended outcomes.
-If Hayek is right, the answer to the question "What is to be Done?" to create a democratic, egalitarian alternative to capitalism is "nothing."
+Intellectuals, he argued, believed in the fantasy that they could imagine a radical alternative to the existing social system and bring it about through deliberate political action.
+This was a fantasy because the negative unintended consequences of such massive social engineering inevitably would overwhelm the intended outcomes.
+If Hayek is right, the answer to the question "What is to be done?" to create a democratic, egalitarian alternative to capitalism is "nothing."

 Hayek's criticism should not be dismissed out of hand simply because he used it in defense of conservative political positions.
 Any project of deep social change has to worry about unintended consequences.
 And yet, it remains the case that capitalism is immensely destructive, obstructing the prospects for broad human flourishing.
-What we need is an understanding of anti-capitalist strategies that avoids both the false optimism of wishful thinking and the disabling pessimism that emancipatory social transformation is beyond strategic reach.
-Clarifying this possibility is the objective of this chapter.
+What we need is an understanding of anti-capitalist strategies